simplytesthere/docusaurus-base/docs/Account Access and ID Cards/MFA at Agnes FAQ.md

 ## How do I set up MFA?

-:::Important
+:::important

-If you have yet to sign into your ASC account, please use a computer or a device other than your phone to follow the instructions below.
+If you have yet to sign into the ASC account you’re setting MFA up for, use a computer or a device other than your phone to follow the instructions below.

 :::